christophrumpel/marvel-superhero-api/README.md

 # Marvel Superhero API

-This is a helper package for working with ther [Marvel developer API](https://developer.marvel.com/).
+This is a helper package for working with the [Marvel developer API](https://developer.marvel.com/).

 # Instructions